Criticism of Muhammad: Aisha

-According to traditional sources, Aisha was six or seven years old when betrothed to Muhammad, with the marriage being consummated when she reached the age of nine or ten years old.
-Some modern Muslim authors who calculate Aisha's age based on other sources of information, such as a hadith about the age difference between Aisha and her sister Asma, estimate that she was over thirteen and could have been 18 or 19 at the time of her marriage.
-Beginning in the early twentieth century, Christian polemicists and orientalists would attack what they deem to be Muhammad's deviant sexuality, for having married an underage girl; acute condemnations came from the likes of Harvey Newcomb and David Samuel Margoliouth while others were mild, choosing to explain how the "heat of tropics" made "girls of Arabia" mature at an early age.
-As colonial governments sought to regulate the age of consent and conflicted with traditional legal systems (Sharia etc.), pointers to Aisha's age at marriage proliferated across the archives in explaining the backwardness of Muslim societies and their reticence to reforms.
-While most Muslims defended the traditionally accepted age of Aisha with vigor emphasizing on cultural relativism, the political dimensions of the marriage, Aisha's "exceptional qualities" etc., some — Abbas Mahmoud al-Aqqad in Egypt and others — chose to re-calculate the age and fix it at late adolescence as a tool of social reform in their homelands or even, mere pandering to different audiences.
+In classical sources, Aisha was six or seven years old when betrothed to Muhammad, with the marriage being consummated when she reached the age of nine or ten years old.
+Some modern sources, however, state her age to be twelve or older.
+Beginning in the early twentieth century, Christian polemicists and orientalists attacked what they deemed to be Muhammad's deviant sexuality, for having married an underage girl; criticisms came from the likes of Harvey Newcomb and David Samuel Margoliouth while others were mild, choosing to explain how the "heat of tropics" made "girls of Arabia" mature at an early age.
+While most Muslims defended the traditionally accepted age of Aisha with vigor emphasizing on cultural relativism, the political dimensions of the marriage, Aisha's "exceptional qualities" etc., some modern scholars chose to re-calculate the age and fix it at late adolescence as a tool of social reform in their homelands or to appeal to different audiences.

-Across the late-twentieth century and early twentieth century, Aisha's age has become a tool of polemicists: accusations of pedophilia have been directed at Muhammad — not as a diagnostic category but as the highest category of evil — to account for the apparently higher prevalence of child marriage in Muslim societies etc.
+Apologists state that using Aisha’s marital age in modern critiques of Muhammad applies present-day standards anachronistically and amounts to a fallacy of presentism and cultural bias.